Going Green

 Reform 9: Seed bombing

 The Massachusetts Institute of Technology invented seed bombing in 1989.
 To this day, the technique is rarely used despite its efficiency.
-As well as allowing large-scale reforestation, including in remote areas and mountainous terrain, it costs less per tree than manual planting.
+As well as allowing large-scale reforestation, including in remote and mountainous areas, it costs less per tree than manual planting.
 It would facilitate many existing incomplete replanting projects, most notably the Sahara Green Wall.

 Reform 10: Alternating swaths of conifers and fruit trees